 The Iris Nebula is one of many nebulae in the night sky with a common name associated with a flower.
 This dramatic reflection nebula resides in the constellation Cepheus and includes plenty of dark interstellar dust in the area.

 NGC 7023 is relatively bright when compared to other reflection nebulae at magnitude 6.8 (the Witch Head Nebula is magnitude 13, by comparison).
 With apparent dimensions of 18′ x 18′, the Iris Nebula is a suitable astrophotography target for a small refractor telescope.

-NGC 7023 is actually the star cluster within the nebula, but the cluster and the reflection nebula are one in the same.
+NGC 7023 is actually the star cluster within the nebula, but the cluster and the reflection nebula are one and the same.
 The nebula gets its trademark glowing blue appearance thanks to SAO 19158, the star responsible for lighting it up.

 The Iris Nebula